Chatter-Software-Development/ChatterSync/README.md

 Please note: When files are updated, the device will pretend to disconnect and reconnect.
 This is normal behavior.
 It is *NOT* recommended to run NC file directly off of the device.
 Instead, copy them to the machine's internal memory before running them.
 Same rules you would follow when using a USB drive.

 ## Compatibility
 We are simply emulating a flash drive so in theory, if you can use a flash drive, you can use this.
-We've tested this with Haas machines with controls dating back to 2007.
-If you have an earlier machine and get it to work, please let us know!
-Testing for Fanuc and other controls is planned.
+Below is a list of what we and the community have tested.
+If you test this on a machine not listed below, please let us know (or submit a Pull Request to update this README).

 * Compatible with Haas Classic version 13 or later.
 If you have a big LCD screen, you're good to go.
 If you have a small LCD screen, go to your "List Program" screen.
 If you see an option for USB, you're good to go.
 * Tested with Fanuc 31i-B. This is a pretty good option if you don't have a dataserver.
+* Tested with Hurco machines back to 2018, should work with older machines as well but this has not been tested.
+* Tested on Siemens 840D SL (on a DMG Mori)
+* Tested with Bondor tube laser (unknown control version)
+* Limited compatability with Syntec controls (tested on 21ma), the automatic mount/unmount does not work properly so the device must be manually unplugged/plugged in when files are changed remotely.
+* Currently incompatible with Brother B00 control, causing a freeze on the file IO screen.
+We plan to test with another type of filesystem to see if this fixes the issue.
-* This seems to not be compatible with Haas NGC controls.
+* Haas NGC compatibility is questionable.
 We're doing our best to figure out why, but given that NGC controls all have FTP natively, it's not a huge deal - just save yourself the time and use what is built into the machine.

 ## Customization
 The provided image is a "blank slate" that will serve most shops' needs.
 However, there are a few things you may want to customize.
 1. The hostname of the Raspberry Pi is `chattersync`.
 You can change this by editing the `/etc/hostname` file or by using the `raspi-config` tool.
+Then name your multiple chattersync devices something like `chattersync1`, `chattersync2`, etc. so they are easy to identify on your network.
 2. The default username and password are `chatter` and `chatter`, respectively.
 You can change these by using the `passwd` command.
+Changing the password is recommended, [https://passwordsgenerator.net/](https://passwordsgenerator.net/) is a good tool for generating secure random passwords.
 3. The default IP address is set to use DHCP.
 If you want to set a static IP address, you can do so by editing the `/etc/dhcpcd.conf` file.
 4. The default size of the USB emulation volume is set to 2GB.
 If you would like to expand this, you will need to re-image the file located at /usr/share/chattersync.bin.
 Please note that you will lose all data on the USB emulation volume when you do this, so plan accordingly.
 5. By default, the USB volume is "read-only" to the machine.
 If you change the .env file located in `/usr/local/share/chattersyncdaemon` and set `READ_ONLY=false`, the machine will be able to write to the USB volume.
 For lazy folks, the command is `sudo nano /usr/local/share/chattersyncdaemon/.env`.
 This has not been tested extensively, so use at your own risk.